 Shared reading isn’t JUST for decoding, though.
 It’s also a great time to practice comprehension strategies with your little learners.
 Remember, they are reading with you.

-Guided Reading– In guided reading he students are practicing reading and I am there to coach them through the process.
+Guided Reading– In guided reading the students are practicing reading and I am there to coach them through the process.
 I am guiding instruction before I give them a book to read independently on their instructional reading level.
 This means that they are able to read the text at 90%-94% accuracy without any support.
 The goal is to provide instruction so that they will move from instructional to independent on that specific reading level.
 I am providing them with the right tools so that they can advance in their reading.
 During this time I am doing several things other than just listening to them read.

 You can read more and see exactly how I structure my guided reading sessions HERE for our classroom in this blog post.
 There is so much more that I could expand on concerning guided reading, too!
+HERE are my ALL of my favorite guided reading blog posts in one place, too!

-Independent Reading– In independent reading time the students get the chance to practice reading alone.
-In our classroom this happens during read to self time as we do work stations.
+Independent Reading– In independent reading time, the students get the chance to practice reading alone.
+In our classroom, this happens during read to self time as we do work stations.
 (Work stations are what the students rotate through when they are not in my guided reading group.
 I use these cards to create our rotation chart.)
-The students are reading a text from their book tub that is on their independent reading level or even below their level, meaning they have already moved passed that level and the text is too easy.
+The students are reading a text from their book tub that is on their independent reading level or even below their level, meaning they have already moved past that level and the text is too easy.
 (I just make sure they don’t have too many of these books in their tub at once.)
 I want them to be successful and feel like excellent readers on their own without my help.

 Do you use balanced literacy in kindergarten and first grade?
 How does it look?
 Do you split up the pieces between other subjects or keep it all together?
 I would love to learn more from you!